ibm-cloud-docs/containers/cs_versions_changelog.md

 ### Changelog for worker node fix pack 1.10.1_1509, released 16 May 2018
 {: #1101_1509}

+The following table shows the changes that are included in the worker node fix pack 1.10.1_1509.
+{: shortdesc}

 <table summary="Changes that were made since version 1.10.1_1508">
 <caption>Changes since version 1.10.1_1508</caption>
 <thead>